Define a section property (W12x26) to assign to the member

 Member Results

-Once your model is solved you can access members and their results from the Members dictionary in the FEModel3D class.
+You can access members and their results from the members dictionary in the FEModel3D class.
 Below are some examples.

 Shear Results: